Bargmann Invariants and Correlated Geometric CP-Violating Structures in Neutral Meson Systems: Geometric Observables and Correlated Interference Structures in Neutral Mesons

 The product of the two third-order invariants then becomes

 On the other hand, the fourth-order invariant derived in Eq.~(\ref{eq:BI_4}), can be written in the form

 Substituting these expressions into the definition of $R$, we obtain

 This expression depends only on combinations of the quantities $a_i$ and $b_i$, which are themselves determined by the mixing parameters and decay amplitudes.
-Expressing these in terms of the experimentally accessible parameters $\lambda_f$ and $\lambda_g$, all overall amplitude normalization factors cancel, so that the ratio $R$ depends only on rephasing-invariant combinations of $\lambda_f$ and $\lambda_g$, as shown in the following explicit expression
+Expressing these in terms of the experimentally accessible parameters $\lambda_f$ and $\lambda_g$, all overall amplitude normalization factors cancel provided a consistent normalization of decay amplitudes is used across channels, so that the ratio $R$ depends only on rephasing-invariant combinations of $\lambda_f$ and $\lambda_g$, as shown in the following explicit expression

+It is important to note that the ratio $R$ becomes ill-defined in the exact \CP-conserving limit, where $|p|^2 = |q|^2 $ and consequently $\Delta_3(f) = \Delta_3(g) = 0$.
+This behavior is not pathological but rather reflects the fact that the third-order invariants vanish when \CP symmetry is exact, eliminating the underlying interference structure required for defining the ratio.
+The quantity $R$ is therefore meaningful only in the presence of \CP violation, where it serves as a sensitive probe of deviations from the \CP-conserving limit.

-In the regime of small \CP violation, the quantities $a_f$, $a_g$ remain finite while the factor $(|p|^2-|q|^2)^2$ in the denominator becomes parametrically small.
+In the regime of small \CP violation, the quantities $a_f$, $a_g$ remain nonvanishing in general, while the factor $(|p|^2-|q|^2)^2$ in the denominator becomes parametrically small.
 Consequently, the ratio $R$ exhibits an enhancement proportional to

 making it particularly sensitive to small deviations from \CP symmetry in the mixing sector.
 The divergence of $R$ reflects the vanishing of the denominator in the \CP-conserving limit and indicates that the ratio becomes highly sensitive to small deviations from \CP symmetry.
 In this sense, $R$ provides a sensitive diagnostic of \CP violation, enhancing otherwise suppressed interference contributions arising from neutral-meson mixing.